wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 6.5 by Matthew Robinson =

+* Fix for Multisite / MU detection for WordPress versions prior to 3.0
+* Fix in the upgrade() function to insert database entires for Registered Users on first time install
+* Fix for the uninstaller script to allow use on regular and Multisite WordPress
+* Updated uninstaller to remove any postmeta entries on uninstall
+* Fix for blank post detail on HTML Excerpt notifications when the post content is brief
+* Fix for some PHP notices
+* Fix to remove all cron settings when options are reverted to per-post
+* Minor code layout changes and comment updates
+* Dropped use of WP_CONTENT_DIR to fix issues on site where wp-content/ folder has been moved

 = Version 6.4 by Matthew Robinson =

-* Wrapped all KEYWORDS in curly brackets {} so capitalised keywords can be used incontent without being replaced
+* Wrapped all KEYWORDS in curly brackets {} so capitalised keywords can be used in content without being replaced
 * Added support for Custom Taxonomies - thanks to Ian Dunn
 * Added feature to allow commenters on your blog to subscribe when commenting (requires WordPress 2.9+)
 * Improved and updated some of the jQuery ready for WordPress 3.2